 I would take the pine needles off of them.
 Alot of plants don't like the pine needles and it kills the plants or distorts their growth.
 Wish I could remember more about them.
 Hope this helps.
 Good Luck

 I'm far from knowing alot about how to grow these, but I was given 11 plants 6 years ago - were nice and "contained" for the first year & of course no berries, the 2nd year was wonderful, berries & very pleased to see runners growing...4th year after surviving a hard winter in Nova Scotia (which I did not cover them either!) they started to take over into the flower garden as well as producing great berries.
 I did get quite aggressive in pulling out the new runners and did again this spring.
 The orginial & 2nd year plants are growing & lots of blooms, with at least 6 berries ripening now, which is quite early for Nova Scotia.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.

-Q: I purchased and planted a dozen strawberry plants for my 5-year-old son, thinking that he would have fun watching his favorite fruit grow.
+I purchased and planted a dozen strawberry plants for my 5-year-old son, thinking that he would have fun watching his favorite fruit grow.
 So far, none of them have produced any viable fruit.
-I've seen a few that started okay, but they always shrivel up and turn brown before they ripen.
-I keep them reasonably watered, and they're growing in raised beds.
 Can you help?
 Are strawberries temperature sensitive?
-Maybe the summer heat here in NM has prevented fruit production?